dw-0/kiauh/README.md

     - adding the serial port `/tmp/printer`
     - set the behavior to "Cancel any ongoing prints but stay connected to the printer"
 - Enable/Disable OctoPrint Service:
-  - Usefull when using DWC2/Mainsail and Octoprint at the same time to prevent them interfering with each other
+  - Usefull when using DWC2/Mainsail and OctoPrint at the same time to prevent them interfering with each other
 - Set up reverse proxy for DWC2, Mainsail and OctoPrint and changing the hostname:
   - The script can install and configure Nginx for the selected webinterface.
 This will allow you to make your webinterface reachable over an URL like `<hostname>.local`
    - Example: If you name the host "mainsail" and set up a reverse proxy, type `mainsail.local` in your webbrowser to open the Mainsail webinterface